tonyseel/blog.hatkit.com/_posts/blog/2017-11-28-dropshipping.md

 - How to use Google trends in choosing products with very less copetition
 - How to use tools like TradeMap to identify various trade statistics and strategies
 - How to use various tools provided by Intracern to find manufacturers outside Alibaba
+- How to setup your website
+- Step by step instructions to sell online through an ecomerce store

 Raena Lynn has never shared her story before, this is the first time she's going public.